-Reference should be made to Table 1 and applicable ULDA guidelines for further detail on the preferred locations, scale, form and nature of development in the urban living zone.
+Reference should be made to the applicable ULDA guideline for further detail on the preferred locations, scale, form and nature of development in the urban living zone.

-The urban living zone may also accommodate Interim uses such as:
+The urban living zone uses may also accommodate interim uses such as:

 - " Agriculture

 - " Agriculture supply store

 - Animal keeping and husbandry

 - " Intensive horticulture.